 A third option that more people are using today is Zelle.

-- Zelle allows people to send and receive money through your bank’s app or through the Zelle app if your bank does not have its own.
+- Zelle allows you to send and receive money through your bank’s app or the Zelle app if your bank doesn’t have its own.
 Zelle doesn’t charge to send and receive money.

 - Zelle describes itself as a fast, safe and easy way to send and receive money among people you trust.
 The company says it uses authentication features to make payments more secure.